GregTechCEu/Buildscripts/README.md

 - Rename your `build.gradle` file to `build.gradle.old`
 - Copy the [`build.gradle`](https://github.com/GregTechCEu/Buildscripts/blob/master/build.gradle), [`dependencies.gradle`](https://github.com/GregTechCEu/Buildscripts/blob/master/dependencies.gradle), and [`repositories.gradle`](https://github.com/GregTechCEu/Buildscripts/blob/master/repositories.gradle) files from this zip to your project
 - Copy the [`settings.gradle`](https://github.com/GregTechCEu/Buildscripts/blob/master/settings.gradle) file from this zip to your project and replace your current one
-- Copy all the options from the [`gradle.properties`](https://github.com/GregTechCEu/Buildscripts/blob/master/gradle.properties) file to your `gradle.properties` (or copy entirely if you did not have one).
-You can leave your existing options if you know you need them, otherwise they can likely be removed
+- Copy the [`buildscript.properties`](https://github.com/GregTechCEu/Buildscripts/blob/master/buildscript.properties) file from this zip to your project
+- Configure `buildscript.properties` to adjust the `build.gradle` settings to suit your project
-- Configure `gradle.properties` for your mod
+- Configure `gradle.properties` to create any property settings for use in other gradle files - primarily `dependencies.gradle`
 - Move the necessary `dependencies` and/or `repositories` from `build.gradle.old` to the respective files (`dependencies.gradle`, `repositories.gradle`)
-    - NOTE that if you enable the `includeWellKnownRepositories` option in `gradle.properties`, this build script will automatically have the following Maven locations, meaning you don't need to add them yourself in `repositories.gradle`:
+    - NOTE that if you enable the `includeWellKnownRepositories` option in `buildscript.properties`, this build script will automatically have the following Maven locations, meaning you don't need to add them yourself in `repositories.gradle`:
       1. Curse Maven
       2. Modrinth Maven
       3. BlameJared Maven
       4. CleanroomMC Maven
-    - NOTE that if you enable the `includeCommonDevEnvMods` option in `gradle.properties`, this build script will automatically have the following Mods, meaning you don't need to add them yourself in `dependencies.gradle`:
+    - NOTE that if you enable the `includeCommonDevEnvMods` option in `buildscript.properties`, this build script will automatically have the following Mods, meaning you don't need to add them yourself in `dependencies.gradle`:
       1. JEI
       2. The One Probe
 - Delete the `build.gradle.old` file